 Partial hospitalization program (PHP): This type of treatment occurs during the day and 2-3 meals are provided and supervised along with group and individual therapy, and nutrition education.
 Patients in partial programs often attend 5 days per week and go home at night.

 Residential: This type of treatment is for medically stable patients who need a very structured level of treatment.
 Patients live and sleep in a center with other young people.
 Patients in residential programs have frequent meetings with their team (therapist, dietitian, nurse and/or health care provider, and psychiatrist) and have a lot of group meetings.
 After residential treatment, patients often meet with an outpatient team, or transfer to an intensive outpatient program.

 Treatment of eating disorders varies from person to person.
-Some people only do outpatient treatment, while other teens may need to transition through some or all levels of care as part of their eating disorder treatment.
+Some people only do outpatient treatment, while others may need to transition through multiple levels of care as part of their eating disorder treatment.
 Transitioning into outpatient from inpatient or residential treatment may be very challenging in the beginning.